Some Common Questions People Ask Before Joining.

 Why is the DecPlay method a better way to learn piano than others I see on YouTube?

-The DecPlay method is the ONLY method that is designed for Senior Citizens and enables beginners to play accompaniment and melody from song sheets, easily and quickly (often playing your first song within 1 day).
+The DecPlay method is the ONLY method that is designed for learning piano later in life and enables beginners to play accompaniment and melody from song sheets, easily and quickly (often playing your first song within 1 day).

 Other methods are restricted to using notation - which is slow and a barrier for many people; copycat methods - which don't build music skills; or playing by ear - which takes time to learn.

 How do I get your free piano lessons?

 To get the free piano workshop video emailed to you, which shows you the secrets to learning piano incredibly quickly, without having to learn to read music, enter your details here or visit the free lessons page.

 ABOUT THE DECPLAY METHOD